REGION_ID is an abbreviated code that Google assigns

 App Engine reserves automatic scaling capacity for applications with low latency, where the application responds to requests in less than one second.

 Applications that are heavily CPU-bound may also incur some additional latency in order to efficiently share resources with other applications on the same servers.
 Requests for static files are exempt from these latency limits.

 Each incoming request to the application counts toward the Requests limit.
 Data sent in response to a request counts toward the Outgoing Bandwidth (billable) limit.

 Both HTTP and HTTPS (secure) requests count toward the Requests, Incoming Bandwidth (billable), and Outgoing Bandwidth (billable) limits.
 The Google Cloud console Quota Details page also reports Secure Requests, Secure Incoming Bandwidth, and Secure Outgoing Bandwidth as separate values for informational purposes.
 Only HTTPS requests count toward these values.
 For more information, see the Quotas page.

 The following limits apply specifically to the use of request handlers:

 - A maximum of ~15KB in request headers is allowed.

 - The total size of the request is limited to ~32MB.

 - All HTTP/2 requests will be translated into HTTP/1.1 requests when forwarded to the application server.

-- SSL connections are terminated at the load balancer.
+- SSL connections end at the load balancer.
 Traffic from the load balancer is sent to the instance over an encrypted channel, and then forwarded to the application server over HTTP.
-The X-Forwarded-Proto header lets you understand if the origin request was HTTP or HTTPs.
+The X-Forwarded-Proto header lets you understand if the origin request was HTTP or HTTPS.